- 1 Boston Fern Plant Care (Nephrolepis exaltata)

 What happens to damaged leaves?

+One of the most important thing to remember when talking about Boston fern plant care would be how to deal with damaged leaves.
 If they don’t fall off on their own, just trim off the brown or yellow parts.
 Those sections, either the tips or the entire leaf, will not recover.
 However, the rest of the plant should resume its natural beauty.

 Is the Boston fern poisonous?

 Unlike many ferns, the Boston fern proves quite safe to people and pets.
 So, if your furry friend develops a taste for Boston Fern fronds, fear not.
 However, the same cannot be said of the plant’s fate.
 To avoid stressing your fern, it’s best to keep it away from tempted pets.